cybercongress/go-cyber/docs/cyberd.md

 ## Cyberlinks

-In order to understanding cyberlinks we need to understand the difference between url link and ipfs link.
-Url link points to location of content, but ipfs link point to the content itself.
+In order to understand cyberlinks, we need to understand the difference between URL link and IPFS link.
+URL link points to the location of content, but IPFS link point to the content itself.
 The difference in web architecture based on location links and content links is drastical, hence require new approaches.

 Cyberlink is an approach to semantically link two content address links.